2018 - 2019 Board of Directors

 Julie Anne Koehnen

 After getting her degree from LA’s Fashion Institute of Design and Merchandising, Koehnen pursued her passion for filmmaking by writing, producing, acting and directing short films, and had her full length feature RAISING THE DEAD (a.k.a.
 DON’T TELL) successfully produced by Peer Oppenheimer Productions starring Alison Eastwood.
 Koehnen recently left her editing career in Los Angeles to pursue filmmaking and screenwriting full time.
-She is currently developing and writing the television series SUMMIT AVENUE inspired by the Empire builder, James J. Hill and is in post production on her short film MASTER SERVANT.
+She recently completed her short film MASTER SERVANT inspired by the Empire builder, James J. Hill which is part of her television series SUMMIT AVENUE currently in development.

 For over two decades, JoJo has worked in front of and behind the camera in television and video.
 She’s a nationally recognized home-building and construction expert who’s hosted four different television series.
 Behind the scenes, she’s a Telly Award winning writer/producer with a flair for simplifying complex concepts.